Despite a good number of CMSs existing today, WordPress remains the most popular platform for many different types of websites.

 Of course, We’re not talking about revamping the whole site every two months.
-What we mean is that you’ll probably need to update the information frequently: add new projects to a portfolio, make announcements, publish articles, or even change the wording to better reflect what you want to convey to the audience.
+What we mean is that you’ll probably need to update the information frequently: add new projects to a portfolio, make announcements, publish articles, or even change the wording to reflect better what you want to convey to the audience.

 Once you have your WordPress website up and running, all of the above will be a piece of cake for you or your content marketing manager.

-WordPress is one of the most user-friendly and easy to use content management systems that exist today, and even if particular pages have a complex structure, it’s still possible to make them manageable in the back-end.
+WordPress is one of the most user-friendly and easy to use content management systems that exist today, and even if particular pages have a complex structure, it’s still possible to make them manageable in the backend.
 We shall cover that later in the article.